Historical Glossary

 Ukrainian People’s Republic [Ukrainska Narodna Respublika, UNR; also translated as Ukrainian National Republic] – a Ukrainian state proclaimed in November 1917 on the ethnic Ukrainian lands of the Russian Empire.
 From 29 April to 14 December 1918, under the government of Hetman Pavlo Skoropadskyi, the state was officially known as the "Ukrainian State".
 From January 1919 the restored UNR incorporated the Western Ukrainian lands of the Western Ukrainian People’s Republic, which were formerly part of the Austro-Hungarian Empire.
 In November 1920 the UNR government was forced into exile in Poland. more

-Ukrainian Republican Capella [Ukrainska respublikanska kapela] – A choir founded in Kyiv in 1919 and tasked by the UNR government with promoting Ukrainian music abroad. more
+Ukrainian Republican Capella [Ukrainska respublikanska kapela] – a choir founded in Kyiv in 1919 and tasked by the UNR government with promoting Ukrainian music abroad. more

-Ukrainian Sich Riflemen [Ukrainski sichovi striltsi] – A Ukrainian unit of the Austrian army, organised in Galicia in August 1914.
+Ukrainian Sich Riflemen [Ukrainski sichovi striltsi] – a Ukrainian unit of the Austrian army, organised in Galicia in August 1914.
 In 1919 it became part of the Ukrainian Galician Army and existed until the end of April 1920. more

 Ukrainian Social Democratic Workers' Party [Ukrainska sotsial-demokratychna robitnycha partiia] – a clandestine political party formed in December 1905 in Russian-ruled Ukraine as successor to the Revolutionary Ukrainian Party.
 After the fall of the Ukrainian People’s Republic it became an émigré party.
 In 1950 in Germany it united with three other parties to form the Ukrainian Socialist Party. more